maxpoletaev/directcgo/README.md

-# directcgo

-Nearly Zero Cost C Interop
+# directcgo - Nearly Zero Cost C Interop Experiment

----

 This is an experiment which targets one specific case: minimizing cost of calling fast short-lived C functions in a tight loop (e.g., immediate mode graphic apps and game engines).
 Basically, what the original cgo design is infamous for.